hummingbot/hummingbot-site/docs/installation/deploy.md

-Watch the full video that accompanies this page, or the individual breakpoints that correspond to each section below.
+Watch the [full video](https://www.youtube.com/watch?v=VzmJuJ0D0c8) that accompanies this page, or the individual breakpoints that correspond to each section below.

-<iframe style="width:100%; min-height:400px;" src="https://www.youtube.com/embed/VzmJuJ0D0c8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## `deploy-examples` repo